Australian Made Recycled-Plastic Products

 Red Cycle by Red Group

 RED Group is a Melbourne-based consulting and recycling organisation and has developed and implemented the REDcycle Program; a recovery initiative for post-consumer soft plastic.
 They have teamed up with Coles, Woolworths and some of Australia’s most-loved brands to make it easy for you to keep your plastic bags and soft plastic packaging out of landfill.
 The REDcycle Program is true product stewardship model where manufacturers, retailers and consumers are sharing responsibility in creating a sustainable future.
+There is now a Red Cycle bin in every Coles store across Australia!

 - Collect all the soft plastics that you can’t recycle at home.